adamkurth/reborn_dev/doc/source/sampling_binning.rst

 **numpy format**:  If we choose to save in numpy compressed format with ".npz" extension, we agree to the following rules.
-There are at least three types of densities that we routinely deal with in bornagain (see e.g.
+There are at least three types of densities that we routinely deal with in reborn (see e.g.
 :ref:`working with crystals <working_with_crystals>` ): electron/scattering density (possibly complex), diffraction
 amplitude (usually complex), and diffraction intensity (always real).
 We specify the type of density by the variable "type", which is a string that is equal to "density", "amplitude", or